afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w1-notes.md

 ### Lesson 2: Camera Calibration

-The camera calibration problem is defined as finding these unknown intrinsic and extrinsic camera parameters, shown here in red given n known 3D point coordinates and their corresponding projection to the image plane.
+The camera calibration problem is defined as finding these unknown intrinsic and extrinsic camera parameters, shown here in red given $n$ known 3D point coordinates and their corresponding projection to the image plane.

 **Camera Calibration: Problem Formulation**